Episode 002: Discover Your Pivot Point and Empower Your Brand

 How to establish your pivot point

 Later in the episode, we compare branding to Basketball.
-In basketball, you can go 360 degrees without creating a fowl as long as you are pivoting off of one foot.
-What one thing that your company’s “foot” stay anchored to that you will never remove it from?
-We explain how Apple was able to pivot around one foot: innovative products and cool industrial design.
+In basketball, you can go 360 degrees without fowling as long as you remain planted on one foot.
+What one thing will your company’s “foot” stay anchored to?
+We explain how Apple was able to pivot on one foot: innovative products and cool industrial design.
 This allowed them to change their products so long as they delivered on that image.

-The pivot point is the how and the why of what you do as opposed to what.
-The heart of the pivot point; the tip of the spear, is the why.
-You have to find out what is motivating you.
+The pivot point is the “how” and the “why” of what you do, as opposed to the “what.”
+The heart of the pivot point; the tip of the spear, is the “why.”
+You have to identify what is motivating you.
 Why did you get into business?
 What was going on that motivated you?
 If Steve Jobs hadn’t tinkered around in a garage, he would have worked on something else.
-He wanted to change the world and if it didn’t work out the way it did, it would have been something other than a computer.
+He wanted to change the world and if it didn’t work out the way it did, the results would have been something other than a computer.

 If your brand could speak and only say one thing, what would it be?
 Would it communicate a product?
 Would it communicate a product or a service?
 Or would it communicate something bigger than that?
 Would it communicate trustworthiness?
 Reliability?
 Confidence?
 Inspiration?
 Admiration?
 Do you feel the difference?
 We encourage you to start to answer these questions as a means of leading you toward your pivot point.

 When it comes to your brand, you need to make a choice.
 You need to stand for one thing in a singular fashion.
 Too many business owners try to be everything to everyone.
 In doing so, they lose credibility and diminish their brand.
 So, you have a choice to make.
 Are you the fastest?
 Do you provide the best quality?
 Do you offer the best price?
 If you don’t choose one attribute, you will lose all of the themes in the eyes of the consumer.